-The Bachelor of Fine Arts (BFA) in Studio Art – Emphasis in All-Level Teacher Certification is a 137 credit hour limited access program that provides an intensive background in theoretical knowledge and professional skills.
+The Bachelor of Fine Arts (BFA) in Studio Art – Concentration in All-Level Teacher Certification is a 137 credit hour limited access program that provides an intensive background in theoretical knowledge and professional skills.
 BFA students will develop a personal vision, a high level of competence in technique, and harness the ability to make sound artistic decisions.
 The BFA in Studio Art is a proficiency-based program, characterized by continuous assessment.
 Graduating BFA seniors exhibit their work in the Texas A&M University-Commerce University Gallery in their last semester.

 To receive a degree in BFA Studio Art with All-Level Teacher Certification, students must successfully complete a minimum 137 credit hours and meet all certification criteria listed below.
 Students must also remain in the program for a minimum of three long semesters.
 Students admitted to the BFA program are exempt from any foreign language requirement.
 Students in the BFA major are not required to select a minor.
 A departmental advisor can provide additional guidance with regard to entrance and degree requirements.

 Students are required to have a C or above in all foundation courses to maintain good standing in the Department of Art.
 The work and progress of students pursuing baccalaureate degrees will be evaluated both within the classes they take and by the departmental standards established for each major programmatic area (BA in Art, BFA in Photography, BFA in Studio Art, BFA in Visual Communication).